kevinangkajaya/ml_utility/README.md

 ## Machine Learning Various Utility
 Providing NextJS website to check images and giving the result of the image.
 For example, in the cat vs dog section, we can upload an image of either a cat or a dog, and the program will tell you whether it is a cat or a dog.
-Try it out on [here](https://kevinangkajaya.github.io/ml_utility/).
+Try it out [here](https://kevinangkajaya.github.io/ml_utility/).

 The programs are embedded from Hugging Face.
 This project has:
 - Cat vs Dog: https://huggingface.co/spaces/kevinangkajaya/minima